fluxfederation/on_form/README.md

 ## Roadmap

-* Currently, the author is looking into support for declaring attributes on the form.
-(You can use plain old Ruby object `attr_accessor` for untyped attributes in the meantime.)
-* After that we'll need to tackle the other use cases for ActiveRecord nested attributes, such as one-to-many associations and auto-building/deleting associated records.
+* The author is currently assessing other use cases for ActiveRecord nested attributes, such as one-to-many associations and auto-building/deleting associated records.
+Feedback welcome.

 ## License